 Sustainable art may also be understood as art that is produced with consideration for the wider impact of the work and its reception in relationship to its environments (social, economic, biophysical, historical and cultural).

 There can be no change without imagination and there is no art without creativity.
-New Leaf believes that personal change comes through imaginative change and that everyone has the capacity to be creative and be moved by art, through literature, film, dance, music or visual art.
+New Leaf believes that personal change comes through imaginative change and that everyone has the capacity to be creative and be changed by sustainable art.

 ‘Biomimicry’ is loosely defined as the mimicking of life using imitation biological systems for the purpose of solving human problems.

 When we lose our connection to nature….then we do not know how to nurture their environment or how to govern our world.
 We destroy our ecology at the same time as we destroy one another.
 From that perspective, healing our society goes hand in hand with healing our personal, elemental connection with the phenomenal (material) world.
 Chögyam Trungpa

 New Leaf artists are working with scientists and researchers with University of Wales Trinity St David and across a network of universities including University of Birmingham, Birmingham City University, Plymouth University, Oslo University, The University of the Basque Country BC3 (the Basque Centre of Climate Change), Autonomous University of Barcelona Institute of Environmental Sciences and Technology , Oslo and Akershus University College of Applied Sciences and the Oslo Academy of Fine Art.